petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/publications-permissions.md

 {bdg-secondary}`7.4+`

-Publications is integrated with Liferay's permissions framework, so you can assign [application](#application-permissions) and [resource](#resource-permissions) permissions to user roles.
+Publications is integrated with Liferay's permissions framework, so you can assign [application](#application-permissions) and [resource](#resource-permissions) permissions to regular roles.
+You can also assign permissions [scoped to individual publications](#assigning-roles-to-publication-collaborators) when inviting collaborators.
 Only permitted users can access publications and perform actions on its resources.

 ```{note}
 Publications permissions do not include page and content editing privileges.
 Publications users require explicit permissions for the applications and resources they're expected to act upon (e.g., web content, blogs, pages).